santisoler/website/README.md

 ## Adding a new talk

-When a new taltalk wants to be uploaded you have to create a Markdown file inside `talks` folder which should have the following format:
+When a new talk wants to be uploaded you have to create a Markdown file inside `talks` folder which should have the following format:

 ```markdown